lalten/rpg_dvs_ros/doc/README.md

 ## Results

-### Intrinsic Camera Parameters
+### Intrinsic and Extrinsic Camera Parameters

-In the comparison of an original image vs. undistorted image below, we can see that originally straight lines of events that were curved by lens distortion appear straight again after undistortion.
+Example of an original image vs. undistorted image:
 ![Image](https://cdn.rawgit.com/lalten/rpg_dvs_ros/doc/doc/images/original-vs-undistored-image.svg)

-Using our Matlab [script](scripts/distortion.m), we visualized the magnitude and spatial distribution of a typical result of eDVS lens distortion detection.
-We can see that the distortion is not centered around the image center, probably because the sensor and its lens are not perfectly aligned mechanically.
-As expected from the mounted type of lens, the distortion increases radially around the principal point.
+Visualization of eDVS lens distortion using our Matlab [script](scripts/distortion.m).
 <br/><img src="https://cdn.rawgit.com/lalten/rpg_dvs_ros/doc/doc/images/distortion.svg" height="500px"/>

-### Extrinsic Parameters and 3D Reconstruction
+### 3D Reconstruction
 With successful pattern capture capabilities, 3D point reconstruction can be attempted.
-The plot below shows the camera positions as detected during calibration of extrinsic parameters in red.
+The plot below shows the camera positions as detected during calibration in red.
 Three 3x4 LED board patterns in different distances are visualized in green, orange and blue.
 The plot was created with a Python [script](../utils/plot3d.py).
 <br/><img src="https://cdn.rawgit.com/lalten/rpg_dvs_ros/doc/doc/images/plot_3d_reconstruction.svg" height="500px"/>

-The two .yaml files of an successful 3D calibration are provided in [/cal_example/2015-12-22-00-53-33-eDVS128-_dev_ttyUSB0.yaml](cal_example/2015-12-22-00-53-33-eDVS128-_dev_ttyUSB0.yaml) and [...ttyUSB1.yaml](cal_example/2015-12-22-00-53-33-eDVS128-_dev_ttyUSB1.yaml)

-### Benchmark Idea
+### Benchmark

+#### Mathematical Model Benchmark

+After a model is calculated, one can check, how good the model fits with the provided LED points.
+The used LED points will be projected to the world model and then reprojected from the model to the image.
+The euclidean distance of the real input image point and the reprojected point will be used to as error.
+The reprojection error provided after the calibration is the root mean square over all these errors.
+For example, an reprojection error of 3.0 would indicate, that, on average, each projected point is 3px away from the original point.

+> **Where can I find the value in the interface?** The reprojection error is displayed in a text field in the calibration interface, after the calibration has successfully finished.

+A small reprojection error does not imply a good world model.
+It can only describe, how good the provided calibration points can fit into one common model.
+Therefore, a lot of more points might even increase this error, as every new point can add noise.

+#### Benchmark using Ground Truth

 One goal was to create an benchmark for the calibration and rectification result.
 Our requirements were to be reproducible and easy to perform.
 It should provide ground truth and according calculated depth data.
 This enables to calculate the 3D reprojection error.

 One approach to providing ground truth is using an marker based infrared optical tracking system.
 While such a system is available at the NST chair, the anticipated time for setting up and understanding the system did not seem to be worthwhile given the introduced spatial noise in ground truth and increased complexity of the experimental setup.

-Instead, we propose to use a laser-cut high density fiberboard construction to reproducibly and accurately move the LED board.
+Instead, we propose to use a laser-cut high density [fiberboard construction](../utils/benchmark-led-board-holder-lasercut.svg) to reproducibly and accurately move the LED board.
 The eDVS stereo setup is mounted on the construction.
 The board moves on a Z-axis rail, where it snaps in at fixed positions.
 When both eDVS sensors capture the same feature (e.g. the blinking pattern), we can triangulate the feature's 3D positions with the help of the prerecorded camera calibration data being evaluated.
 The distance (delta) we can calculate between these 3D positions is compared to the Ground-truth distances which can easily measured or deduced from the rig's design files.
 Using this method guarantees that the ground-truth data is the same for every run, even when the mounting position of the eDVS varies in the order of some millimeters.

 ### Learnings